Ankita17Talwar/Supervised_ML/README.md

 Hyperparameter Tuning with GridSearchCV : Logistic Regression logistic regression also has a regularization parameter:C .
 C controls the inverse of the regularization strength.
 In this script we tune C.
  A large C can lead to an overfit model, while a small C can lead to an underfit model.
+Note : GridSearchCV can be computationally expensive, especially if you are searching over a large hyperparameter space and dealing with multiple hyperparameters.
+Solution is to use RandomSearchCV , in which not all hyperparameter values are tried out.
+Instead, a fixed number of hyperparameter settings is sampled from specified probability distributions.

+# RandomSearchCV